The other day I started to do a thought experiment.

 Here is the cool thing.
 If you are ideally healthy, your capacity to handle stress will be greatly improved.
-That means this ideally healthy person would actually take a large amount of “stressors” in order to keep growing.
+That means this ideally healthy person would actually take a significant amount of “stressors” in order to keep growing.

-This person could likely live in today’s polluted world, with environmental stressors all around, their body would just be able to handle everything properly.
+This person could likely live in today’s polluted world, with environmental stressors all around, and their body would just be able to handle everything properly.
 The systems of detoxification would be working smoothly.

 To put it another way, our ideally healthy person would be very adaptable.